ttscoff/MarkedCustomStyles/README.md

 # Custom Styles for [Marked 2](http://marked2app.com)

+Want a quick look at some of the current styles in this repository?
+[Browse the Examples page.](http://ttscoff.github.io/MarkedCustomStyles/generate_examples/styles.html)

 Please feel free to fork and submit new styles!
 If you're not a Github user and you'd like to contribute, just [drop me a line](http://brettterpstra.com/contact/).

 Please customize and include the contents of `Header.css` in any submitted styles.
 The portion between the `---` borders should be in YAML format.